irfancoder/ii-vite/README.md

 * Standard Version
 * Eslint (Standard & Vue Essential)

 That's all.
-Thanks for dropping by~
+To get started, click 'Use this template' & happy building!

 ## Author